 The classes have no fixed duration and will vary in length each day, minimum 3 hours.

-Certification is optional and you are also welcomed to just attend the course for your own personal learning.
+Certification is optional and you are also welcome to just attend the course for your own personal learning.

-For those taking the certification, a Traditional Yoga 500 hr certificate or a combination of Traditional Yoga 200 hr or 300 hr certification will be issued for those who maintain the code of discipline and who complete all the required elements of the course including assignments, plus any additional tasks and homework given by Dr. Kumar in the classes at the end of each course.
+For those taking the certification, a Traditional Yoga 500 hr certificate or a combination of Traditional Yoga 200 hr or 300 hr certification will be issued for those who maintain the code of discipline and who complete all the required elements of the course including assignments, plus any additional tasks and homework given by Dr. Kumar in the classes.

-Traditional Yoga is a registered Yoga School with International Yoga Alliance (IYA).
-Therefore, the certificate issued to you at the end of the each course can be used to register with IYA if you wish to apply for their accreditation of 200 hr, 300 hr or 500 hr (300 hr accredition is currently in progress with Yoga Alliance).
+Traditional Yoga is registered with the Yoga Alliance as a Registered Yoga School.
+Therefore the certificate issued to you at the end of the course can be used to register with Yoga Alliance if you wish to apply for their accreditation of 200 hr, 300 hr or 500 hr (300 hr accredition is currently in progress with Yoga Alliance).
 Yoga Alliance terms and conditions apply.